In this Excel tutorial, you will learn how to strikethrough in Excel.

 There is one problem with strikethrough in Excel.
 There is no direct strikethrough icon in Excel ribbon.
 That's why it is not so obvious to strikethrough in your spreadsheet.
-Luckily it is not difficult to strikethrough either.
+Luckily, it is not difficult to strike through either.
 There are a few methods to strikethrough which you will find in this tutorial.

-The text will cross out immediately.
+The text will be crossed out immediately.

 Strikethrough format cells

 The other way is to strikethrough by format cells.
 To open format cells window just use another keyboard shortcut CTRL + SHIFT + F. In the new window it will be a strikethrough check box in the Effects section.
 Just tick the check box and do add strikethrough to your spreadsheet.

 There is not a problem to introduce strikethrough by conditional formatting.
 For example to cross out cells which met given condition.